 I tested the best laptop docking stations – here’s what I recommend for your office setup

-If you're looking to upgrade your laptop setup without breaking the bank, a good docking station can make all the difference.
-These devices -- sometimes called Thunderbolt docks -- consolidate your connectivity needs into one compact hub.
-With the right one, you can plug in all sorts of accessories, from external drives to keyboards and even monitors.
+For students heading back to school or professionals looking to upgrade, a good docking station can make all the difference.
+These devices, sometimes called Thunderbolt docks, consolidate your connectivity needs into one compact hub.
+With the right one, you can plug in all sorts of accessories like external drives, keyboards, and even monitors.

 The best docks are fully loaded with a wide array of ports, support multiple high-res displays, and offer fast data transfer speeds.
-There are many great options out there, but with so many choices, you may feel paralyzed by the sheer number.
+There are many great options out there, it can be hard to choose.
 Should you go for the nearly $300 Satechi Thunderbolt 4 Dock or some cheap USB-C hub from Ugreen?
+Keep reading to learn about our top laptop docking stations for every type of user.

 What is the best laptop docking station right now?

-It was difficult choosing the best, but after much deliberation, the choice was obvious: the CalDigit TS4 Thunderbolt 4 Dock takes the top spot.
-The device has many things going for it.
-It's compact, is capable of supporting 8K monitors, and provides 98W of power delivery to recharge laptops.
-It's not the only option out there.
-The following list covers other notable docking stations from Baseus, Dell, and Kensington.
+After much deliberation, we decided that the CalDigit TS4 Thunderbolt 4 Dock takes the top spot.
+The device is compact, capable of supporting 8K monitors, and provides 98W of power delivery to recharge laptops.
+If this doesn't sound like the right fit, the following list covers other notable docking stations from Baseus, Dell, and Kensington.

 Also: The best laptops you can buy